Who's To Blame For A Government Shutdown? Democrats. Here's Why. – True Pundit

 Like Our News?
 Then Help Support Our Independent Journalism!

-resident Trump has reportedly canceled his weekend trip and fundraiser at Mar-a-Lago to meet with Senate Minority Leader Chuck Schumer (D-NY) to avoid a government shutdown.
+President Trump has reportedly canceled his weekend trip and fundraiser at Mar-a-Lago to meet with Senate Minority Leader Chuck Schumer (D-NY) to avoid a government shutdown.

 But he told reporters yesterday that he knows why Democrats would want to shut the government down.